-Regulations fo r Child Care Facilities Requirements for Administration of a Facility 11.
-Store each bottle of formula and container of food in accordance with the instructions from the manufacturer of the formula or food; 12.
-Label each bottle of formula and container of food with the name of the child to whom it belongs and the date the formula or food was prepared by the facility or was prepared or purchased by the parent; 13.
-Immediately refrigerate and label each container of breast milk provided by a parent; 14 .
-Return each prepared bottle to the appropriate parent each day; .
-Return any unused, open container of food to the appropriate parent each day if the child was not fed directly from the container of food; and 16 Develop with the parents of a child a plan for feeding the child, which must include, without limitation: a.
-Instructions for feeding; с Any special dietary restrictions, including, without limitation, any allergies to food; c.
-A schedule of times for feeding; d.
-Whether the child will be fed breast milk, formula or solid food; If the child will be fed breast milk or formula, when to begin feeding solid food; and f.
+- 11. Store each bottle of formula and container of food in accordance with the instructions from the manufacturer of the formula or food; - 12.
+Label each bottle of formula and container of food with the name of the child to whom it belongs and the date the formula or food was prepared by the facility or was prepared or purchased by the parent; - 13.
+Immediately refrigerate and label each container of breast milk provided by a parent; - 14.
+Return each prepared bottle to the appropriate parent each day; - 15.
+Return any unused, open container of food to the appropriate parent each day if the child was not fed directly from the container of food; and - 16.
+Develop with the parents of a child a plan for feeding the child, which must include, without limitation: - a.
+Instructions for feeding; - b.
+Any special dietary restrictions, including, without limitation, any allergies to food: - c.
+A schedule of times for feeding; - d.
+Whether the child will be fed breast milk, formula or solid food; - e.
+If the child will be fed breast milk or formula, when to begin feeding solid food; and - f.
 Likes and dislikes of certain foods. - 17.
-Support breastfeeding mothers by offering a designated place in the facility for the mother to breastfeed her infant; and 1 Discard any expressed breast milk if it presents a threat to a baby under the following conditions: a.
-If the breast milk is stored in an unsanitary bottle; If the breast milk has been unrefrigerated for one hour or more; and c.
+Support breastfeeding mothers by offering a designated place in the facility for the mother to breastfeed; and - 18.
+Discard any expressed breast milk if it presents a threat to a baby under the following conditions: - a.
+If the breast milk is stored in an unsanitary bottle; - b.
+If the breast milk has been unrefrigerated for one hour or more; and - c.
 If the breast milk has been fed over a period of time that exceeds one hour from the beginning of the feeding.